WHO WE ARE

 Liza Stanton Hitt

-This is Liza’s 12th year teaching at Arts & Sciences and her 9th year as lead teacher in the “Grasshopper” Kindergarten class.
+This is Liza’s 16th year at Arts & Sciences and her 13th year as lead teacher in the “Grasshopper” Kindergarten class.
 Liza is a graduate from the College of Santa Fe, with a BA in Elementary Education with a TESOL endorsement.
 Liza is committed to creating a developmentally appropriate early childhood classroom, which instills a love of learning within our little ones.
 This is accomplished through an environment that nurtures wonder, discovery, exploration and learning through play.
-Liza’s has three daughters who have attended Arts and Sciences, one in the Badger class and two Alums.
+Liza has three daughters who attended Arts & Sciences who are now in High School and College.
 Liza is looking forward to another wonderful year in the Grasshopper class! liza@santafeschool.org

 Matt Burke Newsum